professor-forward/MusiQ/app/deliverables/README3.md

 1. `npm install`
 2. `npm start`
 3. Run `npm test` to run the tests

+if the database fails to run simply run `npm start` again

 To start the database navigate to `backend/database/` and run